alborzk/league-db/README.md

 <!-- QUERIES -->
 <h2 id="getting-started"> 📗 Queries</h2>

+LeagueDB can return results for any of the following queries:

 - Most popular build for a given champion
 - Most well-rounded champions within a class